ghtvnath/GitUserRepoChecker/README.md

 The printing will be similar to following.

 ## Run application
+- Open command prompt or terminal
+- Move to the project directory
-Run the following maven command
+- Run the following maven command

 `mvn spring-boot:run -Dspring-boot.run.arguments=username`

 Here ___username___ is a variable.
-Can use any username.
+You Can use any username.
 If github has profile information for given username, application will output information similar to following.

 ```Github username : ghtvnath
 Github user : Tharindu Vishwanath